 The SensingMeasurementParameter parameter within the MLME-SENSMSMTSETUP.request primitive issued to initiate a WLAN sensing procedure used to satisfy a SBP request shall be identical to the SensingMeasurementParameter parameter within the corresponding MLME-SBP.request primitive.
 The MeasurementSetupID parameter within the MLME-SENSMSMTSETUP.request primitive issued to initiate a WLAN sensing procedure used to satisfy a SBP request shall be identical to the MeasurementSetupID parameter within the corresponding MLME-SBP.response primitive.

-The SBP Request/Response subfield within the SBPParameters parameter within a MLME-SBP.request primitive shall be set to 1.
-The SBP Request/Response subfield within the SBPParameters parameter within a MLME-SBP.response primitive shall be set to 0.
+The SBP Request subfield within the SBPParameters parameter within a MLME-SBP.request primitive shall be set to 1.
+The SBP Request subfield within the SBPParameters parameter within a MLME-SBP.response primitive shall be set to 0.

 The SBP responder shall issue an MLME-SBP.response primitive with StatusCode parameter set to